-This is a joint Marine Park application form which may be used by both the GBRMPA and the Queensland Parks and Wildlife Service (QPWS) to assess your application for a Special Tourism Permission.
-A copy of this form will be given to QPWS.
+The special tourism permission application form is a joint application form that may be used by us and the Queensland Department of National Parks, Sport and Recreation (“NPSR”) through the Queensland Parks and Wildlife Service (“QPWS”) to assess your application for a special tourism permission.
+A copy of your application form and supporting information will be given to QPWS.

-To properly assess your application, the GBRMPA will also need to share this information with members of its Advisory Panel.
-The Advisory Panel comprises suitably qualified people from the GBRMPA, QPWS and other people with relevant expertise from the broader community, and its role is to advise the GBRMPA and QPWS on the merits of the applications.
+To properly assess your application we will also need to share your personal information with members of the advisory panel.
+The advisory panel comprises suitably qualified people from GBRMPA, QPWS and other people with relevant expertise from the broader community, and its role is to advise GBRMPA and QPWS on the merits of the applications.

-If the GBRMPA considers that the granting of a permission may restrict the reasonable use by the public of a part of the Marine Park, then it may also require you to publish an advertisement containing any information about your application that the GBRMPA reasonably requires.
+If we consider that the granting of a special tourism permission may restrict the public’s reasonable use of the Marine Park, then GBRMPA may also require you to publish an advertisement containing any information about your application that GBRMPA reasonably requires.

-If you are granted a special tourism permission, a copy of the permit document and other details about your application, such as your name and address, will be published on the Internet.
+If you are granted a special tourism permission, in accordance with the GBRMP Regulations a copy of the permit document and other details about your application such as your name and address will be published on the Internet.

-For more information on privacy and the Privacy Act, see the Privacy Commissioner’s website at www.privacy.gov.au.
+More information on privacy and the Privacy Act is available from the Office of the Australian Information Commissioner’s website www.oaic.gov.au.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.